composeconference/composeconference/2018-melbourne/cfp.md

           opportunity as a sales pitch.
         </p>
         <p>
-          <strong>Note: Accepted presenters will not be required to purchase a ticket.</strong>
+          <strong>Note: Accepted presenters will be given a free ticket.</strong>
         </p>
       </div>
     </div>